Funk & Wagnalls: In popular culture

 During certain scenes of banter between Dan Rowan and Dick Martin on the NBC comedy-variety show Rowan & Martin's Laugh-In, after a particular anecdote of trivia or wisdom, Dick Martin would close with: "Look that up in your Funk & Wagnalls!"
-Sales of the dictionary reportedly increased by 30% as a result of this recurring joke.
+Sales of the Funk & Wagnalls dictionary reportedly increased by 30% as a result of this recurring joke.

-On "The Tonight Show Starring Johnny Carson", sidekick Ed McMahon would begin each "Carnac the Magnificent" sketch by explaining that the envelopes he would hand to Johnny Carson (in character as "Carnac") had been: “...hermetically sealed in a mayonnaise jar on Funk and Wagnall's porch since noon today!"
+On The Tonight Show Starring Johnny Carson, sidekick Ed McMahon would begin each "Carnac the Magnificent" sketch by explaining that the envelopes he would hand to Johnny Carson (in character as "Carnac") had been: "...hermetically sealed in a mayonnaise jar on Funk and Wagnall's porch since noon today!"
 The envelopes contained questions, to which "Carnac" would divine the answers by reading a script on his desk.

 In an episode of South Park (Season 7, Episode 1) entitled "Cancelled", the character Eric Cartman is quoted as saying to his friends Stan, Kyle, and Kenny "What the Funk & Wagnalls are you guys talking about?", as the other boys are discussing a past memory of aliens abducting Cartman, which was a reference to the show's pilot episode.

+In season 1, episode 21 of West Wing, the character of C.J. tells the character of Toby, "Thank you, Funk and Wagnall's."
+Which Toby turns to another character Ginger as they are walking away from C.J., "What'd she call me?".
+Ginger replies, "Funk and Wagnall's.
+They make the dictionary."
+Toby replies, "I know who Funk and Wagnall's are."